anuket-project/anuket-specifications/doc/ref_arch/README.md

 We need to distinguish between architectural principles and architectural requirements elaborated later in this document.
 The principles are here to guide our architectural thinking, while requirements should be understood as a check list used to gauge a level of compliance of a NFVI implementation to the CNTT reference architecture.

-1. Open source preference...
-   Goal: To ensure that suppliers’ and operators’ investment have a tangible pathway towards a standard and production ready NFVI solution portfolio.
+1. Open source preference: To ensure that suppliers’ and operators’ investment have a tangible pathway towards a standard and production ready NFVI solution portfolio.

-2. Interoperability of interfaces...
+2. Interoperability of interfaces: To ensure interoperability and minimize integration and efforts.

-3. Disaggregation between clearly defined layers...
+3. Disaggregation between clearly defined layers: To ensure proper separation of concern and allow for component substitutionas.

-4. Automated lifecycle management...
+4. Automated lifecycle management: To minimize costs of the whole lifecycle and avoid errors and discrepancies resulting from manual processes.

-5. Automated scalability and elasticity...
+5. Automated scalability and elasticity: To enable scaling out of workloads to minimize costs and operational impacts.

-6. Automated closed loop assurance...
+6. Automated closed loop assurance: To minimize operational costs and simplify operations.

-7. Cloud nativeness strategic direction...
+7. Cloud nativeness strategic direction: To utilise resource and operational efficiencies of cloud native implementations

-8. Security compliance...
+8. Security compliance: To ensure compliance at all level to industry and regional security requirements